ruSauron/random-py-slideshow/README.md

 Run the script in your image folder or pass the path as an argument:
 `python RandomSlideshow_v3.py "C:\Images"`

-Either from the console or from a batch file, so you don’t have to worry about long paths and special characters.
+Either cheang directory first from the console or from a batch file:

     cd /usr/images
     cd c:\images
-    python RandomSlideshow_v3.py -cwd
+    python RandomSlideshow_v3.py

 ### Hotkeys